mattbellis/hmis/paper/paper.md

 We have developed these tools to work with the standard HMIS data dump in the RHY (Runaway and Homeless Youth) data format, that produces 12 .csv files in which personal identifying information is de-identified through a hashing algorithm.
 Because of this standardization, any other tools that leverage this software package can be used by similar networks across the country.

-The definitions of the information in the HMIS data can be found [on HUD's website](https://www.hudexchange.info/programs/hmis/).
-This unit tests make use of definitions as of 2017.
+The definitions of the information in the HMIS data can be found on HUD's website [@hmisdd2017 ; @hmisdsdm2016].

-This software project started thanks to the help and assistance from members of [CARES NY](http://caresny.org/), a group committed to ending homelessness and who applies for grants from HUD and administers them with partners across the CoC.
+This software project started thanks to the help and assistance from members of CARES NY (http://caresny.org/), a group committed to ending homelessness and who applies for grants from HUD and administers them with partners across the CoC.
 We would like to particularly acknowledge CARES members, Maureen Burns, Terry O'Brien, and Allyson Thiessen, who explained to us the need for tools like this and the data